Skip to main content

 Screenshot of the input model

-The shoe input model and the texture maps.
+The shoe input model and the texture maps

 Screenshot of the input model

-The shoe after the optimization and the texture maps (baked).
+The shoe after the optimization and the texture maps (baked)

 Decimate and Bake Atlas Action

-3. Select the model you want to optimize (if no selection is made, the whole scene will be processed).
+2. Select the model you want to optimize (if no selection is made, the whole scene will be processed).

-4. Inside the Plugin window, choose the Action Decimate and Bake Atlas.
+3. Inside the Plugin window, choose the Action Decimate and Bake Atlas.

 caution

 Please note that by default decimation actions have a deviation target set.
 If set, the face target acts as an additional cap for the maximum allowed face count and not as a forced target.
-If you want to reach the exact specfiied face target, deviation target must be set to 0.
+If you want to reach the exact specified face target, deviation target must be set to 0.

 Screenshot of the input model